Seeing is Understanding: Unlocking Causal Attention into Modality-Mutual Attention for Multimodal LLMs: Abstract

 \section{Abstract}

 Recent Multimodal Large Language Models (MLLMs) have demonstrated significant progress in perceiving and reasoning over multimodal inquiries, ushering in a new research era for foundation models.
 However, vision-language misalignment in MLLMs has emerged as a critical challenge, where the textual responses generated by these models are not factually aligned with the given text-image inputs.
 Existing efforts to address vision-language misalignment have focused on developing specialized vision-language connectors or leveraging visual instruction tuning from diverse domains.
 In this paper, we tackle this issue from a fundamental yet unexplored perspective by revisiting the core architecture of MLLMs.
 Most MLLMs are typically built on decoder-only LLMs consisting of a causal attention mechanism, which \textit{limits the ability of the earlier modalities (e.g., images) to incorporate information from the latter modalities (e.g., text)}.
-To address this problem, we propose \MapleLeaf AKI, a novel MLLM that unlocks causal attention into modality-mutual attention (MMA) to enable image tokens to attend to text tokens.
-This simple yet effective design allows AKI to achieve superior performance in 12 multimodal understanding benchmarks (+7.2\% on average) without introducing additional parameters and increasing training time.
-Our MMA design is intended to be generic, allowing for application across various modalities, and scalable to accommodate diverse multimodal scenarios.
-The code and model are publicly available at https://github.com/sony/aki to encourage further advancements in MLLMs across various directions.
+To address this problem a MLLM that unlocks causal attention into our proposed modality-mutual attention (MMA) to enable image tokens to attend to text tokens.
+This simple yet effective design allows MMA to achieve state-of-the-art performance in 12 multimodal understanding benchmarks (+6.2\% on average across 3 LLMs backbones) without introducing additional parameters.
+Our MMA design is intended to be generic, allowing for applications across various modalities, and scalable to accommodate diverse multimodal scenarios.
+The codebase is available at https://github.com/sony/aki.